Originally published February 1, 2021

 Premises Liability Laws Still Apply, Even for Delivery Drivers

-Although all cases are different, delivery drivers are often considered “invitees” when they enter private properties, such as businesses and residences.
-And when it comes to premises liability law, property owners owe the highest duty of care to invitees.
+Although all cases are different, delivery drivers for companies such as Amazon, UPS, Uber Eats, FedEx, and DoorDash are often considered “invitees” when they enter onto private properties, such as businesses and residences.
+And when it comes to premises liability law, property owners owe the highest duty of care to invitees of any type of visitor.
 That means that property owners must comply with the following requirements for all invitees, including delivery drivers: